matu3ba/test_zigapp/README.md

 The error messages and backwards incompatible changes are not very great, if one deviates in any form from via arguments and alike.
-So here these example projects.
+So here are example projects.

 Publish date: So 25.
 Feb 17:53:01 CET 2024